-The Group is in the process of making an assessment of what the impact of these amendments and new standards is expected to be in the period of initial application.
+The Group is in the process of making an assessment of what the impact of these amendments, new standards and interpretations is expected to be in the period of initial application.
 So far the Group has identified some aspects of the new standards which may have a significant impact on the consolidated financial statements.
 Further details of the expected impacts are discussed below.
-As the Group has not completed its assessment, further impacts may be identified in due course and will be taken into consideration when determining whether to adopt any of these new requirements before their effective date and which transitional approach to take, where there are alternative approaches allowed under the new standards.
+Since the assessments of HKFRS 9 and HKFRS 15 are in progress, the actual impacts on the initial adoption of the standards will be applied in the Group's interim financial report for the six months ending 30 June 2018.
+The Group may also change its accounting policy elections, including the transition options, until the standards are initially applied in that financial report.